-- Prep the pans.
-You'll need two 6-inch springform cake pans that are at least 3 inches deep.
+- You'll need two 6-inch springform cake pans that are at least 3 inches deep.
 You'll get a higher-rising loaf if you use a special panettone pan with 6-inch tall sides.
 Grease the pans lightly with butter.
 If you're using a shorter pan, line with parchment paper, and let the paper stick a few inches above the sides of the pan.

-- Drain the fruit.
-Stir the soaked fruit mixture, then dump it into a large mesh sieve set over a bowl.
+- Stir the soaked fruit mixture, then dump it into a large mesh sieve set over a bowl.
 Any excess liquid will drain into the bowl.

-- Add the fruit.
-Punch down the dough, then divide it in half.
+- Punch down the dough, then divide it in half.
 Place one half in the bowl of a stand mixer fitted with the paddle attachment.
 Add half of the dried fruit mixture, mixing on low speed until the fruit is evenly distributed.
 Repeat with the other half of the ingredients.
 (Feel free to do this step by hand if you don't have a stand mixer.)

-- Preheat the oven.
-About 10 minutes before the loaves are done proving, take them out of the oven and preheat it to 400 F.
+- About 10 minutes before the loaves are done proving, take them out of the oven and preheat it to 400 F.

-- Bake.
-Press 5 blanched almonds in a star shape onto the top of each panettone.
+- Press 5 blanched almonds in a star shape onto the top of each panettone.
 Bake the loaves at 400 F for 10 minutes, then lower the temperature to 375 F and bake for another 10 minutes.
 Lower the temperature again to 350 F and bake for 10-15 minutes.
 Cover the tops with foil if it is getting too dark.

-- Serve.
-Remove the skewers, sprinkle with sifted icing sugar, cut in wedges, and serve with generous amounts of salted butter.
+- Remove the skewers, sprinkle with sifted icing sugar, cut in wedges, and serve with generous amounts of salted butter.
 Leftovers can be frozen for up to 3 months and defrosted at room temperature.